 Dr. John C. Mather

-Dr. Mather currently serves as Science Director of the Academy.
+Dr. Mather served as Science Director of the Academy from 2015 to 2018.

 Winner of the 2006 Nobel Prize in Physics, Dr. Mather studied cosmic microwave background radiation and received his Ph.D. in physics from the University of California.